citp/privacy-policy-historical/a/al/alp/alphasights.com.md

 ### Contact

-AlphaSights welcomes any comments, requests and queries relating to this Privacy Policy or our use of your information, which should be addressed to privacy@alphasights.com or The Legal Department, AlphaSights Ltd, Russell Chambers, The Piazza, Covent Garden, London, WC2E 8AA, United Kingdom of Great Britain and Northern Ireland.
+AlphaSights welcomes any comments, requests and queries relating to this Privacy Policy or our use of your information, which should be addressed to privacy@alphasights.com or The Legal Department, AlphaSights Ltd, 58 Davies Street, Mayfair, London, W1K 5JF, United Kingdom of Great Britain and Northern Ireland.